 Against this backdrop, this college report seeks to pit the recapitalisation amount received by the college against the average amounts received by colleges nationally and provincially.
-From the Management table in Section 1 we see that the national average was R39,316,380. while this particular college received an amount of R 25,600,000.
-This is lower than the provincial (R41,378,105) and national averages.
-Since the recapitalisation amounts received by colleges depended on the nature and strengths of their submissions for funding, the reasons for the differentials in the amounts received by colleges in a province and by the different provinces in the country cannot be compared.
-A sizeable proportion of the fund in this college was spent on: building new classrooms (38%), upgrading, refurbishing and altering infrastructure (27%) and purchasing equipment (20%).
+From the Management table in Section 1 we see that the national average was R39 316 380.
+The provincial average in Gauteng was R47,587,598, while this particular college received an amount of R43,530,000.
+This is slightly lower than the provincial and national averages.
+Since the Recapitalisation amounts received by colleges depended on the nature and strengths of their submissions for funding, however, the reasons for the differentials in the amounts received by colleges in a province and by the different provinces in the country are not strictly comparable.
+A sizeable proportion of the Fund in this college was spent on refurbishments (38%), equipment (24%), and curriculum development (23%).